thinkful-ei23/ryan-bikerack-client/README.md

 todo:

 MVP:
--display bikerack listings
+- listing component
---listing component
+-  click on listing for details
--listing creation
+- listing creation
---form component, sends to database
+-  form component, sends to database

 Extraneous:
--Google map API (needs to be called asyncrhonously) --linking bikeracks to the map display
+- user encapsulation? (lastmost)
--user encapsulation? (lastmost)
+- Visual polish
--Visual polish
+-  inline the rack display with the map

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+-  change marker to have an icon (remember you're mapping them)

-Below you will find some information on how to perform common tasks.<br>
+This project was bootstraelow you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Table of Contents